Fiction

 Jon Sapers posted this in Fiction on August 22nd, 1996

-This is a short story I published about a car dealership.
-It appeared in the Spring/Summer 1996 issue of Confrontation.
+This was my first published short story after college.
+It takes place in a car dealership and appeared in the Spring/Summer 1996 issue of Confrontation.

 _____________________________

 Above the sales floor, little decorations, like tiny solar systems, blow in the created afternoon breeze.
 There’s confetti.
 Everywhere there are cars.
-New ones, gleaming ones, practical ones, impractical ones.
-The air is . . . → Read More: Short Story: The Gull Wing Mercedes
+New ones, gleaming ones, practical ones, . . . → Read More: Short Story: The Gull Wing Mercedes

 |